-Appeal videos marked "Not suitable for all advertisers"
+Appeal videos marked "Not suitable for most advertisers"

-A video will be marked "Not suitable for all advertisers" in Video Manager if:
+A video will be marked "Not suitable for most advertisers" in Video Manager if:

 - It is not considered suitable for all brands, so the video will receive fewer ads.

 - It does not meet the criteria for advertiser-friendly content, so the video is not eligible for advertising.

 If you believe that your video is suitable for all brands, you can appeal the decision.
 An appeal gets sent to an expert reviewer and their decisions help our systems get smarter over time.
 Deleting the video and re-uploading won't help.
 Keep in mind that videos can only be submitted for review one time and the review decision cannot be appealed.